mstahv/dawn/README.md

  * Loads Open Sans font from Google Fonts
   * loads faster (most likely cached by your browsers) and spends less bandwidth on your server
  * Leaves out heavy font files from the jar file
-  * saves ~ 6 MB of your war file size
+  * saves ~ 7 MB of your war file size
   * deploys faster
+ * Leaves out older legacy themes

 ##Pom dependency